ONSdigital/dp-compose/v2/stacks/homepage-web/README.md

    make clone
    ```

-2. If you have never built zebedee before, then built it before continuing (requires Java 8 to be used):
+2. If you have never built zebedee before, then build it before continuing (requires Java 8 to be used):

    ```shell
    cd $DP_REPO_DIR/zebedee